 For centuries the Pecos Pueblo, with its prime location on the Pecos River, served as an important trading center between the Pueblo people and the Great Plains nations, growing to a population of more than 2,000 people.
 But time and colonization eventually whittled the once impressive settlement into the (still impressive) ruins that stand today.

-The first settlement on the site was around 1100 CE and over centuries it grew into a thriving trade community.
-Then in the 15th century, Spanish explorers took an interest in the community.
+The first settlement on the site was around 1100 and over centuries it grew into a thriving trade community.
+Then in the 15th century, Spanish settlers took an interest in the community.
 The residents of the Pecos Pueblo delayed permanent Spanish settlement at the site for 50 years by convincing the first Spanish arrivals that they could find gold in the Great Plains.
 Despite the efforts to lead them astray, the Spanish eventually established a permanent settlement at the Pueblo in 1598.

 The arrival of the Spanish missionaries changed Pecos, with the Spanish initially destroying many of the Pueblo’s religious symbols.
 A large mission church was constructed south of the Pueblo in 1618, which caused some understandable friction between the Puebloans and the Spanish.
 During the Pueblo Revolt of 1680, the residents of Pecos burned down the mission and built a kiva – a square-walled, underground chamber used for spiritual ceremonies – directly outside the ruins.
 Not taking no for an answer, though, the Spanish launched a reconquest of the Pueblo in 1693 and rebuilt the mission in 1717.
 The remains of this second church, as well as the kiva, are what are still standing today.